JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### runIde
 {#tasks-runide}

-Runs the IDE instance with the developed plugin installed.
+Run the IDE instance with the developed plugin installed.

 `runIde` task extends the [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) Gradle task – all properties available in the `JavaExec` as well as the following ones can be used to configure the `runIde` task.